Nepenthes bicalcarata: Association with ants and pitcher infauna

-Nepenthes bicalcarata plays host to an unusual species of ant that makes its nest in the plant's hollow tendrils.
+Nepenthes bicalcarata plays host to a species of ant that makes its nest in the plant's hollow tendrils.
 Described as Camponotus schmitzi in 1933, it is a member of the extremely populous and widespread genus of carpenter ants.

 Intermediate pitcher with swollen tendril colonised by Camponotus schmitzi.

 This unique animal–plant interaction was noted by Frederick William Burbidge as early as 1880.
 In 1904, Odoardo Beccari suggested that the ants feed on insects found on and around the plant, but may fall prey to it themselves.
 In 1990, B. Hölldobler and E. O. Wilson proposed that N. bicalcarata and C. schmitzi form a mutually beneficial association.
 At the time, however, no experimental data existed to support such a hypothesis.
 A series of observations and experiments carried out in Brunei by Charles Clarke (published in 1992 and 1998), and by Clarke and Roger Kitching (1993 and 1995), strongly support the mutualism theory.

 Nepenthes bicalcarata is a myrmecotroph (ant-fed plant), obtaining nutrients from C. schmitzi in the form of egesta and, occasionally, ant remains.
 It has been estimated that this input accounts for 42% of the plant's total foliar nitrogen (76% in plants with ant occupancy rates above 75%).
 The ants increase nutrient retention in the pitchers by preying on infaunal flies, which would otherwise eventually leave their hosts and thereby act as kleptoparasites.
 This nutrients later becomes available to the plant through the ants' waste.
 Camponotus schmitzi has also been observed to attack newly caught insects and therefore prevent prey escape.
 At other times, the ants are very passive, remaining hidden under the inner peristome fold, presumably so as not to dissuade visitation by potential prey species.
 This behaviour is in stark contrast to other myrmecophytic ants, which are typically highly territorial.
 John Thompson has suggested that N. bicalcarata may be the only plant species that obtains nutrients through both insect capture and ant-hosting habits.